-6 They knew that the girl was dead.
+1 They knew that the girl was dead.

-was it seen like this in Israel!"
+33 And when the demon was cast out, the mute spoke.
+And the crowds marveled saying, "Never was it seen like this in Israel!"
 34 But the Pharisees said, "He casts out demons by the ruler of the demons."